loadfms/commitgpt/README.md

 $ commitgpt -i "Commit this stuff and push my branch to origin"

 commitgpt:
-  Here is the commands to execute:
+  Here are the commands to execute:

   git add README.md
   git add services/CommandsService.go